Different Kinds of Silver Jewellery

 The germanium strengthens the alloy making it resistant to tarnish.

-Coin silver is now quite a rare alloy.
+These days, Coin silver is quite a rare alloy.

 Coin silver was not used to make coins, the name was given to silver taken from refined scrapped coins.

 The monetary coins of most countries today no longer contain silver hence the rarity of the alloy.

 Coin silver jewellery still available bears a quality stamp of 0.900 and is usually of antique age and value.